Architecture: Professional Practice (PgDip)

 You may also wish to purchase some of the key texts for the course.
 Although the texts required for study are available in the School’s library, and many of these are available in electronic downloadable format, there are benefits to owning your personal copy of key works so that you may access them whenever they wish.

-Students who undertake this course are required to already be in employment.
-However, this course is designed to enhance their professional development, and aid in career progression.
+At the start of the programme you would normally already be in employment.
+However, this course is designed to enhance your professional development, and aid in career progression.

 Our track record with this type of professional course is excellent.
-All students who graduated from the previous incarnation of this course (which required students to undertake a work placement, rather than being in employment) were all employed by their summer graduation ceremonies.
+All students who graduated from the previous session were employed by their summer graduation ceremonies.

-Successful completion of this course will enable students to register with the ARB and subsequently practice as an architect in the UK.
+Successful completion of this course will enable you to register with the ARB and subsequently practice as an architect in the UK.
+Graduates have gone on to work in architects’ practices, multidisciplinary firms of consultants, with developers and contractors, and in several cases set up their own firms

 No fieldwork is required for this course, although some of the assignments will require critical analysis of projects and practice management methods encountered in employment.